unisonweb/unisonweb-org/src/data/transcripts/refactoring.md

 The `todo` command is telling you the total number of transitive dependents still left to update, and prompting you to visit them in dependency order.
 So it tells us to look at `thanksgivingDessert` first, and not `thanksgivingDinner`, which depends on `thanksgivingDessert`.

-Here, we'll apply a simple fix here, which is to bind the new parameter at the use site:
+We'll apply a simple fix here, which is to bind the new parameter at the use site:

 ```unison:hide
 thanksgivingDessert guestCount =